viamrobotics/docs/docs/components/motor.md

 ### Viam Configuration

 Viam supports a brushed or brushless DC motor with a quadrature encoder within model “gpio.”
 Configuration of an encoder requires configuring the encoder [per the encoder topic](../encoder) in addition to the [standard “gpio” model attributes](#required-attributes---non-encoded-dc-motor).
-Also note that the encoder name must be added in the motor's `depends_on` field.
 Here’s an example config file:

 ![motor-encoded-dc-json](../img/motor/motor-encoded-dc-json.png)